Gamification can help education — here’s how

 Gamification for real-world problem-solving

-Difficult skills students spend time learning today in school may be totally obsolete in five years.
+“Hard skills” that students spend time learning today in school may be totally obsolete in five years.
 In the real world, knowing one specific programming language, to get a job as a developer, is less helpful than knowing how to approach problem solving like an engineer and being able to adapt and learn along the way.

 One of the most vital benefits of gamification is its ability to provide variety for teaching students how to learn and how to think.
 Through a healthy dose of competition and the satisfaction of beating a level, gamification is encouraging students to be curious, think critically and collaborate with one another, especially when the game involves teams.
 With all the indicators in today’s world telling us to stay nimble, these are vital skills we need to be teaching.